-2022 2021
+2022 4 2021

-ecounts eeivable ecounts eivable
+Accounts receivable

-January 1 \$ 2,445 \$ 1,206
+\$ 2,445 \$ 1,206

-Expected loss (profit) on credit

-impairment 20,056 1,228
+20,056 1,228

-Write-offs - (3)
+- ( 3)

-Effects of changes in foreign 104 14
+104 14

-exchange rates

-December 31 \$ 22,605 \$ 2,445
+\$ 22,605 \$ 2,445

+Ac 20,056 Accounts receivable receivable \$ 2,445 \$ \$ 20,056

 (3) Liquidity risk

 - A. Cash flow forecasting is performed by the operating entities of the Group and aggregated by the Group's treasury department.
 It monitors rolling forecasts of liquidity requirements to ensure the Group has sufficient cash to meet operational needs. - B. The Finance Department of the Group invests the remaining funds in interest-bearing demand deposits and equity securities; the instruments chosen have appropriate maturities or sufficient liquidity to respond to the forecasts above and provide sufficient funds required in the future.
 As of December 31, 2022 and 2021, the Group's positions in the currency and securities markets are expected to generate immediate cash flow for the management of liquidity risk. - C. The Group does not have derivative financial liabilities.
 The table below analyzes the non-derivative financial liabilities into relevant maturity groups based on the remaining period at the balance sheet date to the contractual maturity date.
 Except for those listed in the table, others mature within a year.
 The undiscounted cash flow amount is equivalent to the amount listed in the balance sheet.
 The remaining undiscounted cash flow of non-derivative financial liabilities is shown as follows: